malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 The concept of the visceral loop provides a framework for classifying the capabilities of different processing systems.
 It also has important implications for understanding consciousness, particularly in its _access consciousness_ interpretation (Block, 1995).

-Two examples of the descriptive power of the visceral loop in relation to consciousness are presented here.
+Two examples of the descriptive power of the visceral loop in relation to human consciousness are presented here.

 ## Example 1